Silas' Library

 by Brig.
 Gen. William Hopkins Morris, U.S. Vol's (1865)

-Patten's Infantry tactics, bayonet drill, and small sword exercise (1865) by Lt.
-Col. George Washington Patten
+Infantry tactics, bayonet drill, and small sword exercise (1865)

-Scott's Abstract of Infantry Tactics; Including Exercises and Manueuvres of Light-infantry and Riflemen; for the Use of the Militia of the United States.
+Abstract of Infantry Tactics; Including Exercises and Manoeuvres of Light-infantry and Riflemen; for the Use of the Militia of the United States.
 (1830)

 School of the Soldier (volume I) (1835)